-Grades Grades will be based on the following breakdown: Reading Questions - 5%; Sage Exercises - 10%; Project - 15%; Exams - 45%; Final - 25%.
+Grades Grades will be based on the following breakdown: Reading Questions - 5%; Sage Exercises - 20%; Project - 15%; Exams - 40%; Final - 20%.
 Homework, attendance and improvement will be considered for borderline grades.
 Scores will be posted anonymously on the World Wide Web at http://buzzard.ups.edu/courses.html.

-Reminders Here are three reminders about university policies contained in the Academic Handbook.
+Reminders Three reminders about university policies contained in the Academic Handbook.
 These are described thoroughly online, or a printed copy may be requested from the Registrar's Office (basement of Jones Hall).
-See http://www.pugetsound.edu